evanshortiss/express-joi-validation/README.md

 app.use((err: any|ExpressJoiError, req: express.Request, res: express.Response, next: express.NextFunction) => {
   // ContainerTypes is an enum exported by this module.
 It contains strings
-  // such as "body", "headers", "query"... if (err && err.type in ContainerTypes) {
+  // such as "body", "headers", "query"... if (err && 'type' in err && err.type in ContainerTypes) {
     const e: ExpressJoiError = err
-    // e.g "you submitted a bad query paramater" res.status(400).end(`You submitted a bad ${e.type} paramater`) } else {
+    // e.g "You submitted a bad query paramater" res.status(400).end(`You submitted a bad ${e.type} paramater`) } else {
     res.status(500).end('internal server error')